aklaw09/hangman-hangout/README.md

 Currently there are no player specific games (due to time restriction), but according to the design following functionalities can be added to this module

 1. Each player gets a personal game for the same initial state.
 A leaderboard can be generated based on the points thus rewarded.
+2. Rotation game master.
+Each player in the room gets a chance to be the master.

 ## Endpoints